Requirements for Designating New Procedures and Skills Training for Credit

 Health care institutions awarding new or expanded privileges to physicians on the basis of newly acquired skills should establish a program that continuously reviews physician performance as part of their overall quality assurance program.

-To ensure their educational activity prepares qualified practitioners, providers should document their evaluations.
+To ensure that their educational activity prepares qualified practitioners, providers should document their evaluations.
 For example, providers can request that the preceptee report the number of procedures performed and what the outcomes were.
 The assessment process must include the trainees’ evaluation of the course and its faculty.

 Every provider who certifies new skill and procedure educational activities for AMA PRA Category 1 Credit™ must regularly evaluate whether their overall outcomes meet program goals.
 They must also report this data, on request, to appropriate organizations, such as the AMA or ACCME.